 Transcranial magnetic stimulation NHS

-The rTMS Centre (Sheffield) has been in contact with National Health System (NHS) in Sheffield to work with GP’s and local mental health services to provide Transcranial Magnetic Stimulation treatment for individuals that are suffering from clinical depression.
+The rTMS Centre (Sheffield) has been in contact with National Health Service (NHS) in Sheffield to work with GP’s and local mental health services to provide Transcranial Magnetic Stimulation treatment for individuals that are suffering from clinical depression.
 The rTMS Centre (Sheffield) is submitting a report to the NHS to showcase the importance of TMS treatment and the long-term benefits that it will bring for people and the community overall.
 TMS treatment will benefit many people once the NHS decides to fund the treatment.

 What is TMS?